Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/index.md

 I study:
+- What are the facilitators and barriers to exercise?
+- How neighborhood environment shape exercise behaviors?
 - How Medicare Advantage (MA) fitness benefits affect seniors’ physical activity?
-- How social networks and geography shape MA enrollment and program uptake?
-- What are the facilitators and barriers to exercise?
 - How emerging technologies such as digital health tools, wearable devices shape peventive health behavior?
 - How place-based resources, such as food assistance programs and neighborhood environments, influence health?